patrioticcow/YoutubeVideoControlls/README.md

 I'm not sure why anyone would leave a bad review or anything less then 5 stars.
 This app is FREE and I made it and maintain it in my free time.
 If this app is not for you just uninstall it.

 === PAST RELEASES ===
 v.
+1.1.2
+ - various bug fixes per user feedback. thanks all
+ - Wait for Volume (experimental).
+Mute tab by default and unmute when ready (bacause of a small lag beteen the youtube player and when the extension loads)
+ - Logarithmic volume (experimental).
+See the settings page.

+v.
 1.1.1
 - fix for new UI youtube.com/new